fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 As mentioned in configurator task 4, after the setup, we let device 1001 (yellow) communicate with device 2001 (green) and vice versa.

-Note the two interfaces __ApplicationService__ and __ChannelConfiguration__ and note the two basic rules:
+Note the three interfaces __ApplicationService__, __ChannelConfiguration__ and __TransportBindingService__.
-1. The Applications's view of ASE is ApplicationService.
+1. The Applications's view of ASE is __ApplicationService__.
-2. The Configurator's view of ASE is ChannelConfiguration.
+2. The Configurator's view of ASE is __ChannelConfiguration__.
+3. The TransportBinding's view of ASE is __TransportBindingService__.

 And the last point before we start:
 All the provided classes you need to develop applications, as well as this demo setup, are packed into "api" java packages.
-Thus, ensure that all your imported classes that consider components of the BACnet/IT libraries are within an api package.
+Therefore, ensure that all your imported classes of the BACnet/IT libraries are within an api package.

 __With this information in mind, let us start and build our first BACnet/IT application!__